Scientology in the United Kingdom: AFINITIES

 One independent group, based in East Grinstead, called itself the "Association for Freely Incorporated Non Intimidatable, Trained and Independent Scientologists" (AFINITIES).
 It formed in the mid-1980s in response to the re-introduction of the Disconnection policy and other complaints against Church management.
 Their interpretation was that the teachings of L. Ron Hubbard, "encourage the unity of the family" and therefore that the Disconnection policy was "a misrepresentation or misapplication".
 Their goal was to buy out Saint Hill Manor and create a "university" where members could study Scientology without the objectionable policies.

 Opposition

 FUSS

 In 1995, a campaigning group was formed, calling itself Families Under Scientology Stress (FUSS), to bring together ex-members and concerned families.

 Two members of FUSS, Richard and Judy Price of Tonbridge in Kent, were amongst those who received threats of legal action from the Church's solicitor, accusing them of planning "unlawful and tortuous acts" against the Church.
 The Prices told a local newspaper that they were suffering "harassment and intimidation" including unsolicited visitors to their house late at night.
 The Church of Scientology spread a rumour to the press that Richard Price was an alcoholic, which he denied.

-Bonnie Woods

-Bonnie Woods was declared suppressive and subjected to a smear campaign.

-An American who moved to Britain, Bonnie Woods had been a member of the Sea Organization but left Scientology in 1982.
-Since 1992, she and her husband Richard have run a telephone helpline for families affected by Scientology.
-Scientologists declared her a "suppressive person", picketing her house and putting her family under surveillance.
-Woods told a local paper, "The biggest concern I have is for my children.
-Obviously I worry about their safety.
-I can never let them answer the phone or the door."
-Private investigator Eugene Ingram persuaded a creditor of Richard Woods' failed building firm to accept free help from Scientologists to pursue her money.
-As a result, the family were bankrupted.

-The Church spread leaflets calling her a "hate campaigner" around her East Grinstead neighbourhood and on the High Street.
-Woods sued for libel, and in response the Church took out three libel suits against her.
-After six years of litigation, eventually reaching the High Court, the Church of Scientology admitted that the claims were lies and paid £155,000 in damages and costs.
-She told journalists that during the case she had been subjected to a "level of harassment that most people would find intolerable".